Amayes985-stack/IO-Profiling/README.md

 ### Example: Compiling and Running iotest.c

-The iotest.c file is a C program used to simulate IO operations.
-The associated header file, iotest.h, contains the definitions and functions used within the iotest.c file.
+The `iotest.c` file is a C program used to simulate IO operations.
+The associated header file, `iotest.h`, contains the definitions and functions used within the `iotest.c` file.

 #### Compiling iotest.c